 Classic: This is Wusthof’s signature knife collection, boasting a traditional German-style design with triple-riveted handles and exposed full tang.
 The knives offer excellent balance, making them easy to use.
 View Wusthof Classic on Amazon or check out my in-depth review.

-Ikon: The Ikon line uses the same steel as the Classic and is just as sharp and durable.
+Classic Ikon: The Classic Ikon line uses the same steel and handle material as the Classic and is just as sharp and durable.
 The main difference is the shape of the handles and bolster.
 Classic Ikon handles have a smoother curve, and instead of a full bolster, these knives have a half bolster.
 The half bolster makes it more comfortable to perform the pinch grip.
 It also allows you to use and sharpen the entire edge (the full bolster on Classic knives makes the heel of the edge too thick to sharpen).
 View Wusthof Ikon on Amazon or check out my in-depth comparison of Ikon vs Classic.

 Dalstrong offers seven collections.
 Each collection utilizes different steel, different edge angles, and different hardness.
 Let’s look at the top three collections: